anthony0br/DocumentService/docs/tutorial.md

 # Setting Up Player Data

-This page covers setting up player data for your game, as well as a modulescript to handle everything.
+This page covers setting up player data for your game in more detail.

 ## Setup